 Each Director offers himself for re-election as a director for a term of three years on a rotating basis in accordance with the provisions of the Company’s Certificate of Incorporation.

 The Remuneration Committee is responsible for establishing and monitoring appropriate levels of remuneration and individual remuneration packages for Executive Directors.
 No director is involved in deciding his own remuneration.
-The report of the Remuneration Committee is set out in each Annual Report.
+The report of the Remuneration Committee is set out on subsequent pages of this report.
 The Remuneration Committee meets at least two times per year.

 A “whistle blowing” policy has been implemented whereby employees may contact the Chairman of the Audit Committee on a confidential basis.

 The Nomination Committee is responsible for considering and making recommendations concerning the composition of the Board, including proposed appointees to the Board, and whether to fill vacancies that may arise or to change the number of Board members.
-The appointments during the year did not involve open advertising.
 The Nomination Committee meets at least two times per year.

 Internal Control and Risk Management

 The Directors acknowledge that they are responsible for establishing and maintaining the Company’s system of internal control and reviewing its effectiveness.
 The Company is small and the Directors are closely involved in the management of the business.
-At least once each year, The Board identifies the key risks that the Company faces.
-The Board also reviews these risks as part of strategic planning exercises, considering the likelihood of the risk occurring and the potential impact on the business.
-The Board will continue to review and update the risk management process on an ongoing basis.
+Due to their close involvement, the Directors are aware of risks that may arise within a small company and these risks are discussed.
+As part of these discussions, the Directors consider the likelihood of the risk occurring and the potential impact on the business.
+The Board will continue to review its risk management process on an ongoing basis.
 No significant weaknesses or failings in internal control have been identified.
 However, the internal controls are designed to manage rather than eliminate the risk of failure to achieve business objectives and the Board recognises that any system can only provide reasonable and not absolute assurance against material misstatement or loss.

 The Company’s operating procedures include a comprehensive system for reporting financial and non-financial information to the Directors.